Frequently Asked Questions

 To be ENERGY STAR qualified means that a product meets or exceeds the energy efficiency guidelines set forth by the Environmental Protection Agency (EPA).
 Products that are ENERGY STAR qualified use less energy, which can save you money on your energy bill and help reduce your impact on the environment.

 HERS raters are certified professionals who conduct on-site evaluations of homes to assess their energy efficiency.
-The goal of a HERS rating is to provide homebuyers with an accurate estimate of a home’s energy performance, as well as recommendations for improving the home’s energy efficiency.
+The goal of a HERS rating is to provide builders with an accurate estimate of a home’s energy performance, as well as recommendations for improving the home’s energy efficiency.

 HERS raters are professional energy auditors who have been trained to evaluate a home’s energy efficiency.
 There are approximately 4,000 HERS raters in the United States.
 HERS ratings are becoming increasingly popular as more and more homeowners look for ways to save money on their energy bills.
 A HERS rating can help a homeowner understand where their home is wasting energy and what improvements can be made to increase its efficiency.